Our Collective Purpose Supporting Public Education in Piedmont

 Beginning in the late 1970’s, a group of visionary leaders and the Piedmont Education Foundation launched a series of successful annual fundraising campaigns to save school programs ravaged by the state financing changes.
 Recognizing that this level of private fundraising could not be sustained, the local community passed the first school parcel tax in 1985 as a way to restore a measure of local control that we once had.

 State and federal funding for education is unpredictable and continues to decline.
-This leaves our community to make up approximately 40% of the cost of educating a Piedmont student.
 The funding gap has been filled through the generosity of the local community, through the ongoing renewal of the school parcel tax (every four years) and private donations from PEF and other support groups.

 Despite California’s current ranking as 43rd out of the 50 states for education funding, Piedmont schools continue to rank among the highest in the nation due to the generosity, commitment and vision of our community, school district and students.